mpollmeier/scala-repl-pp/README.md

 ### Why do we ship a shaded copy of other libraries and not use dependencies?
 Scala-REPL-PP includes some small libraries (e.g. most of the com-haoyili universe) that have been copied as-is, but then moved into the `replpp.shaded` namespace.
 We didn't include them as regular dependencies, because repl users may want to use a different version of them, which may be incompatible with the version the repl uses.
 Thankfully their license is very permissive - a big thanks to the original authors!
 The instructions of which versions were used and what we copied are in [import-instructions.md](shaded-libs/import-instructions.md).

+### Where's the cache located on disk?
+The cache?
+The caches you mean! :)
+There's `~/.cache/scala-repl-pp` for the repl itself.
+Since we use coursier (via a subprocess) there's also `~/.cache/coursier`.